 At the Faculty of Law, the right to pursue non-degree studies is applied online using an e-lomake form.

-Application periods are 1.4.–30.4. ja 1.10.–31.10.
+Application period is 1.4.–15.4.2021.
 Application form is available only during the application period.
-If you need advice, please contact the Students services in Kruununhaka.
+If you need advice, please contact the Students services in Porthania.

 The director of development at Teaching and Learning Services decides annually on the application dates for non-degree studies.
 The Faculty of Law accepts applications for the right to complete non-degree studies during application rounds in the spring and autumn.

 Applicants will be informed about decisions by email.